-Each year the Good Food Guide awards chef’s hats (similar to Michelin stars) to top restaurants.
-Three hats is the top award.
-In 2020 it was awarded to Quay and Sixpenny, a smart and elegant diner in the Inner West.
-The city’s two hat restaurants pride themselves on innovation.
-Momofuku Seiobo is the first Australian outpost of celebrity chef David Chang’s empire, serving contemporary Caribbean cuisine inside The Star.
+Each year the Good Food Guide awards chef’s hats (similar to Michelin stars) to Australia’s top restaurants; three hats being the top award.
+In 2020 it was awarded to Quay and Sixpenny, a smart and elegant diner in the Inner West that pays homage to old and new.

-Eat every part of the fish (from scales to eyeballs) at sustainable seafood eatery Saint Peter in Paddington.
+Eat every part of the fish (from scales to eyeballs) at sustainable seafood eatery Saint Peter in Paddington and tuck into arguably Sydney’s finest fish and chips at Cirrus.
 Embrace old school glamour at Hubert, a classic French restaurant with a dining room decked out in wood and velvet, set below ground in the city centre.

 Still hungry?
 Book dinner at the casual-but-exceptional Ester in Chippendale (don’t miss the Sunday roast), Bentley with its cult wine list of more than 1,000 bottles or Pilu at Freshwater for a taste of traditional Sardinia.
 Classic French dishes meanwhile are the order of the day at newcomer L’Héritage set in an old soldier’s drill hall overlooking Mosman’s secluded Chowder Bay.